 - Both instructors and range safety officers are needed for live fire.
 Each has a different role.

-- Permission slips from parents are important, and in some states required for youth who will be shooting.
+- Permission slips from parents are important, and required by states, for youth who will be shooting.

 - Know and follow the standard operating procedure (SOP) for any range being used.
 Review the council range SOP in advance.